cmayron/Legal-Calculus/README.md

 **Default sequence**

-Architect → Builder → Inspector Commercial use requires prior written permission.
+Architect → Builder → Inspector → Human Strategist Commerial use requires prior written permission.
 See the LICENSE file for full terms.

 ⸻